Skip to main content

 7 mentions Positive Neutral Negative

-The game exhibits several bugs and glitches, particularly with document handling and evidence unlocking, which can occasionally hinder progress.
-However, these issues are generally minor and non-game-breaking, often resolved by saving and reloading.
-Despite stability concerns, the overall experience remains enjoyable given the game's early stage and modest budget.
+The game exhibits several bugs and glitches, particularly with document handling and case file visibility, which can hinder the investigative experience.
+However, these issues are generally minor and not game-breaking, and the overall stability is acceptable given the game's early stage and likely limited budget.

-• “With the amount of documents in the game, especially in the second case, I would have liked a less buggy way to flick through them while trying to piece together my conclusions.”
+• “With the amount of documents in the game, especially in the second case, I would have liked there to be a less buggy way to flick through them all while trying to piece together my conclusions.”

 • optimization